 What is vulnerability management?

-The best way to stop such disruptions is by identifying and managing vulnerabilities before the bad actors can get in.
+The best way to stop such disruptions is by identifying and managing vulnerabilities before the threat actors can get in.
 This is why a vulnerability management program is key for your organization's network and systems integrity.

 What is a vulnerability management program?